7bitcoder/7bitConf/README.md

 ### Install Library

-To install the library, set the additional cache variables \_7BIT_CONF_INSTALL=ON and specify the installation directory with CMAKE_INSTALL_PREFIX, then run the command
+To install the library, set the additional cache variables \_7BIT_CONF_INSTALL=ON and specify the installation directory with CMAKE_INSTALL_PREFIX, then run the command:

 ```sh
 cmake --build . --config Release --target install